AlibabaCloudDocs/mongodb/intl.en-US/Quick Start/Apply for a public endpoint for an ApsaraDB for MongoDB instance.md

 4. Find the target instance and click its ID.

-5. In the left-side navigation pane, click **Database Connection**.
+5. In the left-side navigation pane, click **Database Connections**.

-6. In the **Public IP Connection** section, click **Apply for Public Connection String**.
+6. In the **Public Connections** section, click **Apply for Public Connection String**.

     ![Apply for a public endpoint](https://static-aliyun-doc.oss-accelerate.aliyuncs.com/assets/img/en-US/0910008061/p88063.png)

 7. In the **Apply for Public Connection String** message, click **OK**.

     **Note:** If you want to connect to an ApsaraDB for MongoDB instance by using a public endpoint, you must add the public IP address of your client to a whitelist of this instance.
-For more information, see [Configure a Whitelist](/intl.en-US/Quick Start/Configure a Whitelist.md).
+For more information, see [Configure a whitelist for an ApsaraDB for MongoDB instance](/intl.en-US/Quick Start/Configure a whitelist for an ApsaraDB for MongoDB instance.md).

 ## Apply for a public endpoint for a sharded cluster instance